PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 source passed into `LoweringContext`.
 This preserves the pre-session safety contract used by inverse-transpose elision, including repeated uses of one input, without rebuilding a second ONNX edge-count map.
+Lowering-time logical and physical layout changes use `LoweringContext.set_tensor_layout()`.
+The method updates the tensor metadata and the Session-owned `LayoutState` together, so the first post-lowering pass receives current layout evidence without relying on that pass to hide stale state through a full resynchronization.
+Op-family builders must not assign `TensorIR.logical_layout` or `TensorIR.physical_layout` directly.
 Lineage-aware graph mutation helpers accept an optional ModelIR index and update it atomically.
 `operator_indices_for_types()` returns a sorted, deduplicated union for